 Bantam Ameraucana offers everything you love about the regular Ameraucana in an itsy bitsy package.
 At KIS, our bantam Ameraucana (pictured below) is an excellent forager, and her little blue eggs are easily the tastiest of the whole flock.
-These bantams have very effcient bodies, which allow them to perch higher, hide more easily, and scout around for the best food.
+She is easily one of our favorite birds.
+These bantams have very efficient bodies, which allow them to perch higher, hide more easily, and scout around for the best food.
+The combination of the small "pea comb" and the well feathered body, makes this a very good bantam option for our PNW climate.

 KIS Tip: Bantams, with a few exceptions, are usually heavily bred--much like toy breed dogs.
 Because of their size, they are also very hard to sex, which means they are usually sold straight run.
 Even as they grow they can be tricky to sex until they are fully grown.
 Bantam hens are notorious for holding their tails upright, like cockerels, frustrating chicken keepers the world over.
 Be sure to have a backup plan in case your banty starts bellowing.